How much does coworking cost?

 The space's staff and services

-Coworking spaces that provide specialist services and on-premises staff will generally be more expensive than those that don’t.
+Unsurprisingly, coworking spaces that provide specialist services and on-premises staff will generally be more expensive than those that don’t.

-Such services might include:
+These services might include:

 - Cleaning staff who’ll keep the space (and your desk) spotless